 The elegance of a glitter vase will rival the flowers inside it!
 Help your child craft this artsy gift as a special gift for a loved one.

 Is there anything more enticing to a young child than a snow globe?
-Here's a snow globe that your kids can not only play with, they can make it themselves!
+Here's a snow globe that's extra special as kids can make it themselves!

 You can buy fancy gift tins for your homemade cookies this year, but if you've got a curious kid, why not try this inexpensive, easy and truly adorable version?